 We are all witnesses to the transformations taking place in our natural world.
 Species arise and disappear at an incredible rate.
 Each day brings a new article highlighting the changes, from sturgeon and shark, to bee, brown bat and golden frog.
 We live in the company of animals, often unaware of our impact on their populations.
 I strive to depict both the beauty and the vulnerability of the natural world through visceral, complex compositions.

-Margaret K. Haydon earned her MFA in ceramics in 1989 from San Francisco State University.
-She has been a working artist and teacher in the Colorado-Wyoming area since 1991.
-She currently holds the position of Associate Professor of Ceramics at the University of Wyoming, Laramie, Wyoming.
+Margaret Haydon earned her MFA in ceramics in 1989 from San Francisco State University.
+She is currently Professor of Ceramics at the University of Wyoming, where she has taught since 2001.
 Her work is exhibited frequently around the country and internationally.